Bi0T1N/typst-iconic-salmon-fa/README.md

 The `social` package is designed to help you create your curriculum vitae (CV).
 It allows you to easily reference your social media profiles with the typical icon of the service plus a link to your profile.

 ## Features
-- Support for popular social media, developer and career platforms (based on [Font Awesome icon library](https://fontawesome.com/))
+- Support for popular social media, developer and career platforms
 - Uniform design for all entries
+- Based on the Internet's icon library [Font Awesome](https://fontawesome.com/)
 - Easy to use
 - Allows the customization of the look (extra args are passed to [`text`](https://typst.app/docs/reference/text/text/))
-- Based on the Internet's icon library [Font Awesome](https://fontawesome.com/)

 ## Fonts Installation
 ### Linux